fenago/apache-cassandra/lab_8.md

 -   How CQL differs from SQL
 -   CQL syntax and how to solve different types of problems using it

-Once you have completed this chapter, you should have an understanding of why data models need to be built in a certain way.
+Once you have completed this lab, you should have an understanding of why data models need to be built in a certain way.
 You should also begin to understand known Cassandra anti-patterns and be able to spot certain types of bad queries.
 This should help you to build scalable, query-based tables and write successful CQL to interact with them.

-In the parts of this chapter that cover data modeling, be sure to pay extra attention.
+In the parts of this lab that cover data modeling, be sure to pay extra attention.
 The data model is the most important part of a successful, high-performing Apache Cassandra cluster.
 It is also extremely difficult to change your data model later on, so test early,